BabakRaeisi/BabakRaeisi/README.md

-👋 Hey, I’m Babak — a software engineer with a versatile background in game development, now fully focused on backend development, Cloud Computing, and DevOps.
+👋 Hey, I’m Babak — a software engineer with a versatile background in game development, now fully focused on backend development and Cloud Computing
-Currently, I’m working on building real-world projects using .NET, SQL, and microservices, with an emphasis on cloud infrastructure (AWS), CI/CD pipelines, and containerization (Docker, Terraform).
+Currently, I’m working on building real-world projects using .NET, SQL, and microservices, with an emphasis on cloud infrastructure (AWS, azure), CI/CD pipelines, and containerization (Docker, Terraform).

 🔧 I enjoy solving real problems, building clean and scalable systems, and collaborating with teams to deliver high-impact results.